Main Content

 Faults

-To model a fault in the Winding block, in the Faults section, click the Add fault hyperlink in the parameter that corresponds to the specific fault that you want to model.
-When the Create Fault window opens, you use it to specify the fault properties.
+To model a fault in the Winding block, in the Faults section, click Add fault next to the fault that you want to model.
 For more information about fault modeling, see Fault Behavior Modeling and Fault Triggering.

 Instantaneous changes in the winding parameters are unphysical.
 Therefore, when the Winding block enters the faulted state, short-circuit and open-circuit voltages transition to their faulted values over a period of time based on this formula: